cytomine/cytomine/docs/src/admin-guide/clusters/microk8s/installation.md

 ## Add registry

-Before installing the Community Edition, you will have to set up a configuration file to allow MicroK8s to communicate with the private registry.
+Before installing the Cytomine, you will have to set up a configuration file to allow MicroK8s to communicate with the private registry.

-1. Get the IP address of the registry container, which is by default `172.18.0.10` in the [docker-compose.yml](https://github.com/cytomine/Cytomine-community-edition/blob/main/docker-compose.yml) from the community edition repository.
+1. Get the IP address of the registry container, which is by default `172.18.0.10` in the [docker-compose.yml](https://github.com/cytomine/cytomine/blob/main/cytomine-community-edition/docker-compose.yml#L106) from the community edition folder.

 2. Create the directory and configuration file: